 Real-World AI Adoption in Finance

 Consider the IBM CFO who uses Microsoft Co-Pilot as an AI sidekick and even built a mini-CFO AI version.
-This isn't science fiction—it's happening now in finance offices around the world.
+As former SEC Commissioner Hester Peirce has noted, technology adoption in financial reporting is not just permissible but increasingly expected as a component of sound corporate governance.
+This is happening now in finance offices around the world.

 Leading finance teams are already: